ANTIOXIDANTS LIVER HEALING

 MILK THISTLE

-Herb-drug 2005 review discusses interactions of garlic, milk thistle, st. john's wort and more.
+Herb-drug 2005 review discusses interactions of garlic, milk thistle, St. john's wort and more.
 Check with your physician for possible drug interactions.
 For more drug interactions, click here.
 For an alphabetical search listing try here.
 For a comprehensive discussion of milk thistle click the links.

 MILK THISTLE TEA